giubbas/ga-project-4/README.md

 <img src="readme-images/frontend-wireframe.png">
 </div>

 In the image above I made a diagram of the page in which all the recipes are displayed.
-At the right there is the same page but with the filters opened.
+On the right there is the same page but with the filters opened.

 Then I did the back-end wireframe in which I drew the models and relationships I needed in order to build the app.